 As you can see, the sentence is talking about something in the past that is no longer happening in the present.

-It is useful to know that when we want to talk about a routine or a habit we had in the past, we can use the structure 'used to'.
-However, this structure is for habits that we no longer do in the present.
+When we want to discuss a past routine or habit, it can be helpful to use the structure 'used to'.
+However, this structure is specifically used for habits that are no longer present at the current time.
 Pay attention to the following examples: